CHAPTER CHARTER AGREEMENT

 The Chapter holds the Blues Against Hunger Society, Inc harmless from any action, claims, liability or loss in respect of the performance of the services.

-The Blues Against Hunger Society is a non-profit organization.
-Our mission is to produce live blues music events that promote the collection and distribution of non-perishable food to the hungry while supporting, promoting and preserving the blues in the communities it serves.
-Become a BAHS Member TODAY!
+The Blues Against Hunger Society (BAHS) is a 501(c)(3) non-profit organization.
+Our mission is to produce music events that encourage the collection and distribution of food and basic human needs.
+We now have a growing number of BAHS Chapters in multiple cities in multiple countries.
+We are feeding thousands and growing.